Acrylic Signs with Standoffs | Print DIY Office Door Signs Affordably!

 - Install the standoff barrels to your wall, then place the plates with your print film onto the barrel and secure in place with the caps.

 The process of inserting the film between the plexiglass faceplates is very convenient regardless of the style.
 If the sign needs to be changed or replaced, the task can be accomplished without removing the standoffs from the wall.
 Simply unscrew the caps and replace the custom print film with a new one.
 The completed result is a sharp-looking DIY office sign priced around $20!
 We can't stress enough the awesome value of these do-it-yourself signs.
 Comparable plate glass iterations are commonly priced in the $80-$100 range.
-Apiece.What types of businesses commonly use these customizable signs?
+Apiece.What types of businesses commonly use this door signage?

 - Office buildings typically use the signs to demarcate rooms and spaces, such as the location of head executives, conference rooms or board rooms.